nam-vuhoang/supermetrics-assignment/README.md

 As mentioned, I have done the unit test mainly for the backend application because most of the business logic units in the frontend application duplicate similar files of the backend.

 ### Integration test cases
-In addition to a unit test cases for utility classes located in ``src/utils/*.unit.test.ts``, there is a list of integration test cases described below:
+In addition to unit test cases for utility classes located in ``src/utils/*.unit.test.ts``, there is a list of integration test cases described below:

 | Test case description | Test file | Test chain |
 | --- | --- | --- |